designedmind/2017/multiple-drafts-overview.md

 extraordinary claims to be supported by extraordinary evidence.
-Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is wrong not just in a literal sense but in every sense -- is hindering progress towards a scientific understanding of consciousness.
-This methodological commitment is the central problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to miss the key trick required to complete his otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is wrong not just in a literal sense but in every sense -- is a significant stumbling block on the the path towards a scientific understanding of consciousness.
+This is ultimately the problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to miss the key trick required to complete his otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

-The materialist's blanket rejection of the Cartesian Theatre is understandable, but nevertheless a form of overcompensation. _Substance_ dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is incompatible with the modern scientific image.
-It is possible to intuit that there is something strange and mysterious about consciousness, and yet place more faith in science than in that intuition.
-Those materialists that do so are happy to have a rejection of substance dualism as a methodological assumption.
+I tend to see the materialist's blanket rejection of the Cartesian Theatre as an (understandable) overreaction to substance dualism.
-And to some extent this renders anything Cartesian in flavour off-limits by association.
+Substance dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is "obviously" incompatible with the modern scientific image (to most materialists), and so anything Cartesian in flavour is rendered off-limits by association.

 For example, Dennett is absolutely clear that his rejection of Cartesian thinking is broad enough to include even a functional notion of the